-- A. The parking facilities shall be not less than the minimum requirements in the following table, except that the required width may be reduced by not more than four feet provided that the width of each parking space shall be increased by a dimension not less than the reduction of the aisle width for that portion of the parking area so reduced - B. All parking spaces shall be clearly striped to facilitate movement and to help maintain an orderly parking arrangement. - C. Where parking abuts a sidewalk or other pavement (five-foot minimum width), one foot may be credited toward the total required parking space dimension (except for parallel parking). - D. For Parking pattern 75° to 90° a 24 ft maneuvering lane, when no parking spaces are present adjacent to a maneuvering lane, the lane width may be reduced to 22
+- B. All parking spaces shall be clearly striped to facilitate movement and to help maintain an orderly parking arrangement. - C. Where parking abuts a sidewalk or other pavement (seven foot minimum width), two feet may be credited toward the total required parking space dimension (except for parallel parking). - D. Parallel parking spaces shall be 20 feet in length with a six-foot maneuvering space for each two parking spaces.